 - PEM 101 (Part 3): 12 Rules of Writing Emails Professionally and Effectively

 - PEM 101 (Part 4): How to Write Professional Emails: 7 Critical Ingredients

 - PEM 101 (Part 5): How to Answer Emails Professionally (With Examples)

 Professional emails are neither written like letters nor text messages.
-They are at the middle.
-They are not as long and overly formal as letters neither are they as short and overly informal as text messages.
+They are in the middle.
+They are not as long and overly formal as letters nor are they as short and overly informal as text messages.

 Below are 9 tips that would help you write and respond to emails more professionally and effectively: